RachanaVenati/Visualization_music/README.md

 3.Bar chart instead of dropdowns(Dyah)

-4.Show countries with zero points with a different color.(Rachana)
+4.Show countries with zero points with a different color.(done)

 5. Implement to select country and show the respective details on the calendar heatmap (Rachana, Krishna).